Censorship of Facebook: Sri Lanka

 In March 2018, Facebook was blocked for 3 days in Sri Lanka due to racial hate speeches being rumored around the country via the social media network, causing many riots in the country by extremist groups.
 However this decision was not permanent.

 On 21 April 2019, Facebook was blocked along with other social media sites until 30 April 2019 in Sri Lanka to prevent false information about Easter Sunday bombings spreading around the country via social media.

-On 5 May 2019, the Sri Lankan government has reimposed a ban on social media platforms in an effort to stop the spread of rumours after violence erupted between groups of civilians in Negombo, north of the capital and site of one of the Easter Sunday bombings.
+On 5 May 2019, the Sri Lankan government reimposed a ban on social media platforms in an effort to stop the spread of rumours after violence erupted between groups of civilians in Negombo, north of the capital and site of one of the Easter Sunday bombings.
 The ban was lifted on 6 May 2019.

 On 13 May 2019, the Sri Lankan government temporarily banned social media including Facebook.
 This measure has been taken owing to the false propaganda carried out on social media and the unrest which had occurred in several areas.
 The ban was lifted on 17 May 2019.